tanya-2005/pixelpop-photobooth/README.md

 ##  Made With Love By

 Tanya
-✨ A developer who loves building cute & creative web projects!
+✨ A developer who loves building creative web projects!

 ---